 Eyeglasses, Hearing Aids and Other Recyclables

-We accept used eyeglasses of all types, to be cleaned, calibrated, and redistributed to those in need both domestically and abroad.
+We accept used prescription eyeglasses of all types, to be cleaned, calibrated, and redistributed to those in need (we can’t recycle sunglasses or glasses cases).
 If you have donations too bulky to put in the collection box, contact us and we will come collect them!
+Click here to find out why we recycle.

 Perhaps you have seen our Diabetic Retinopathy Screening Bus (vision) and our Hearing Screening Bus parked outside local events.
 Funded through our support of The Lions of Illinois Foundation, they provide crucial screening to members of our community, allowing them to be aware of potential health problems connected to their vision or hearing.
 Check our calendar of events to see where they will be next.

-Every year we award at least two $1000 scholarships to deserving students beginning their college careers, or already in college.
+Every year we award at least two $1,000 scholarships to deserving students beginning their college careers, or already in college.
 It’s our way of “paying it forward”.
-Click on “scholarship application” to apply!
+Applications, transcripts and letters of reference are due by March 1st of each calendar year.
+All required transcripts and letters should be sent to SNLCF Scholarship Program, PO Box 5441, Springfield, IL 62705-5441, postmarked by March 1st.

 Ronald McDonald House